abhijeetNmishra/webpack-step-by-step/README.md

 }
 ```

- d.) module - read [here](https://webpack.github.io/docs/configuration.html#module). module object will have loaders, preLoaders and postLoaders. loaders basically specifies, which webpack loader plugin you want to use for your task. for e.g if you want require a '.json' file as a module, you will be using 'json-loader'.
-To perform ES6 transpilation, we will be using 'babel-loader'.
-Similarly, we have 'css-loader', 'style-loader' etc. for various file types.
+ * *module* - read **[here](https://webpack.github.io/docs/configuration.html#module)**. module object will have loaders, preLoaders and postLoaders. loaders basically specifies, which webpack loader plugin you want to use for your task. for e.g if you want require a '.json' file as a module, you will be using 'json-loader'.
+To perform ES6 transpilation, we will be using *'babel-loader'*.
+Similarly, we have *'css-loader'*, *'style-loader'* etc. for various file types.

  we will be preloader option to perform eslint before bundling our output.
 I can't think of any postLoaders scenario for my example yet.